MunimIftikhar/Beginner-s-Tutorial-on-Building-a-Calculator-in-Solidity-Using-Remix/Setting up a Development Environment.md

 # Setting up a Development Environment
-Get introduced to Remix IDE and how can you set it up to run a Solidity program.
+Get introduced to Remix IDE and how you can set it up to run a Solidity program.

 ---

 ## What is Remix?

-Remix is an IDE (Integrated Development Enviroment).
-It is an open-source development enviroment, used primarily to run Solidity programs and for the entire process of smart contract development.
+The Remix is an IDE (Integrated Development Environment).
+It is an open-source development environment used primarily to run a Solidity program and for the entire process of smart contract development.

 ## Setting up the Remix IDE with Hello, World program
-Let's go over the steps how you set up the Remix by writing and deploying your first smart contract.
+Let's review how you set up Remix by writing and deploying your first smart contract.

 ### Create a new file
-Go to the [remix official website](https://remix.ethereum.org), select Solidity and create a new file named `calculator.sol`.
+Go to the [official remix website](https://remix.ethereum.org), select Solidity, and create a new file named `calculator.sol`.

 <img width="1439" alt="Screenshot 2023-01-13 at 10 04 56 AM" src="https://user-images.githubusercontent.com/40567828/212246595-3dd3d798-73a5-4983-a4d2-9cf07c9d8dfa.png">